albertzhang24/fanyi_pptx/serverless_README.md

 ### How it Works: ###

 The serverless framework is combined with the AWS cloud provider to put the powerpoint translation service on a server.
 First, the user's selected powerpoint gets uploaded to a S3 bucket, in this case mine.
-Then, the submitter function takes the powerpoint and sends an URL to the serverside's translate function, where the file is stored in the user's /tmp directory and downloaded before getting translated by Baidu's Machine Translation API and sent back to the S3 bucket.
+Then, the submitter function takes the powerpoint and sends an URL to the serverside translate function.
+There, the file is stored in the user's /tmp directory and downloaded before getting translated by Baidu's Machine Translation API and sent back to the S3 bucket.
 Finally, the translated powerpoint is opened in a browser.

 ****************************************************************************************************
 ### Setup: ###